 - If an employer allows one employee to work from home but denies remote work to another employee with the same or a similar position, the employer better be ready to explain the disparity There may be justification for the different treatment, but it gives an appearance of an unjustified denial of an accommodation.

 - Ensure job descriptions are updated and robust

 - Job descriptions tend to be among the lowest priorities for often-harried human resources professionals.
 But accurate (i.e., updated), robust job descriptions can be some of the best evidence an employer can offer if an employee challenges that a task is not an “essential” job function.
 This is often a key issue in disability discrimination cases, as the employee must be able to perform all “essential job functions” with or without a “reasonable accommodation” to come with the protection of the ADA as a “qualified individual with a disability.”
 Courts routinely defer to an employer’s judgment as to whether a job function is “essential” and often rely on a written job description.

 - Employers who take the time and resources to periodically review and update job descriptions can reap the benefits if facing this type of challenge.
 Bonus points for including such nontraditional requirements as reliable, predictable attendance and regular attendance at the assigned office or work facility, as long as the employer can back these up as truly “essential” if challenged.

 Phillips Murrah’s Labor and Employment attorneys regularly advise employers on complex issues relating to ADA accommodations and performance management and can help strengthen job descriptions and other key employment documents.

-For more information on this article, please call 214.615.6391 or email Janet A. Hendrick.
+For more information on this alert and its impact on your business, please call 469.485.7334 or email Janet A. Hendrick.